henry4k/website/posts/code-readability.md

 <!--
 .. title: Code readability
 .. slug: code-readability
-.. date: 05/30/2014 10:23:08 PM UTC+02:00 # <- THE DATE IS WRONG MAN!
+.. date: 01/08/2015 10:23:08 PM UTC+02:00
-.. tags: programming,draft
+.. tags: programming
 .. link:
-.. description:
+.. description: Hints wich help writing code thats easy and fast to read.
 .. type: text
 -->

 As we all know, code is being read much more often than being written.
-Therefore it's surely a good investion, to write easily readable code .. which in turn is also easily understable code.
+Therefore it's surely good invested time, to write easily readable code - which in turn is also easily understandable code.
 Here are some practices that may help you with this task:

 <!-- TEASER_END -->